Starting an Exercise Program

 Doctors can provide specific instructions on the type of activity as well as the level of intensity (how hard the exercise should be), the duration of activity (how long the exercise should last), and the frequency (how often the exercise should be done).
 In some cases, exercise should be supervised by a physical therapist or other health care practitioner or by an experienced, licensed fitness professional.

 The safest way to start an exercise program is to do the chosen exercise or sport at a low intensity of effort.
 Beginning at a low intensity allows time to learn proper technique (body mechanics), which helps to prevent injuries when training at a higher intensity.
 Beginning at a low intensity also prevents excessive muscle strain.
 The exercise should be done until the legs or arms ache or feel heavy.
 If muscles ache after just a few minutes, the first workout should last only that long.
 As fitness increases, a person should be able to exercise longer without feeling muscle pain.
 Some discomfort, particularly after weight training (for example, muscle tenderness for 24 to 48 hours), can be part of the process of developing stronger, larger muscles.
-However, the discomfort of intense exercise differs from the pain associated with an injury or overexertion (see Exercising Safely Exercising Safely ).
+However, the discomfort of intense exercise differs from the pain associated with an injury or overexertion (see Exercising Safely).
 Over time, a person can increase exercise demands as needed or required to achieve fitness goals.

 Motivation for Starting an Exercise Program